Battlebox: World War Two

 By 1941, the bunker was considered to be too small for its intended use.
-Percival, having returned to Malaya as a lieutenant general and 'General Officer Commanding, Malaya', authorised construction of a new Combined Operations Headquarters at the Royal Air Force headquarters in Sime Road.
+Percival, having returned to Malaya as a lieutenant general and 'General Officer Commanding, Malaya', authorised construction of a new Combined Operations Headquarters at the Royal Air Force (RAF) headquarters in Sime Road.
 The construction of this new headquarters began in 1941, and was finished in December of that year.
 Although Combined Operations Headquarters had been relocated to Sime Road, the Fort Canning Bunker remained the Headquarters of Major General Frank Keith Simmons, who as the 'Fortress Commander, Singapore', was responsible for the defence of Singapore Island.
 The Anti-Aircraft Gun Operations Room and Naval Extended Defences offices also remained at the bunker.

 The Japanese invaded Malaya on 8 December 1941 by moving south through Thailand, as well as by making landings at Kota Baharu, on the north east coast of Malaya.
 Rapidly retreating through Malaya, Allied forces were forced back to Singapore Island by 31 January 1942.
 On 8 February, Japanese troops then crossed the Straits of Johor at the Battle of Sarimbun Beach on the north-west coast of Singapore Island, followed by a second landing near the Kranji River, at the Battle of Kranji.

 The Sime Road location had to be abandoned during the Battle of Kranji, with Lieutenant-General Percival shifting the Combined Operations Headquarters to Fort Canning Bunker on 11 February 1942.
 By the latter stages of the battle for Singapore, the Japanese were bombing the Central Area of Singapore, including Fort Canning Hill, at will.
 Fort Canning Hill was also within range of the Japanese artillery, forcing personnel into the bunker.
 There were around 500 officers and men in the bunker in the latter stages of the battle.

 The decision to surrender Singapore was made by Lieutenant-General Percival in a meeting on the morning of 15 February 1942.
 Held in the 'Commander, Anti-Aircraft Defence Room' of the bunker, a number of senior officers were in attendance, including Generals Bennett, Heath and Simmons.
 With diminishing water supplies, and no viable options for launching a counterattack, the decision was made to seek terms with the Japanese.

 The Fort Canning Bunker was later occupied by Japanese forces during the Japanese Occupation of Singapore and used for communications right up to the time of the Japanese surrender.
 At the conclusion of the Second World War, the bunker complex itself appears to have been looted in the aftermath of the Japanese surrender.
 Upon re-entry to the complex in 1988, evidence of a number of excavations were observed, presumably attempts to find loot that may have been concealed by the Japanese.